amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 It is no surprise then that the anusvāra in `iṁkŭḷŭ` is many times pronounced as a mere nasalisation rather than `ṅ`/`ŋ`, i.e., as `im̐kŭḷŭ`/`ɪ̃kɯɭɯ`.

-Similarly, since nasalisation turning into `n` also a known process, the trailing consonant `n` in the `nīn`/`nin` can be easily explained.
+Similarly, since nasalisation turning into `n` is also a known process, the trailing consonant `n` in the `nīn`/`nin` can be easily explained.
 I.e.,

 In ISO 15919,